nilsteampassnet/nilsteampassnet/usage/_posts/2013-03-26-importing-items.md

   </tbody>
 </table>

-## Keepass XML solution
+### Keepass XML solution

 This solution is dedicated for people previously using Keepass as Passwords Manager.
 It uses the Export feature of Keepass, that generates a specific XML file which contains the attributes that will be imported into Teampass.

-# Administration
+## Administration

 Importing feature is disabled by default.
-That means that an Administrator needs to enable the feature through `Settings` page to allow users to import Items inside Teamass.
+That means that an Administrator needs to enable the feature through `Settings` page to allow users to import Items inside Teampass.

-# How to?
+## How to?

 Importing Items is performed from the `Home` page.